Jahweel/Jahweel.github.io/_posts/2022-01-24-my-insurance-database.md

 GROUP BY i.i_type
 HAVING AVG(i.i_deductibles)>='&deductible'
 ```
->:warning: Note: this query is specific to Oracle SQL Developer.
+> Note: this query is specific to Oracle SQL Developer.
 The following query will prompt user input through the "&" symbol.

   **Output**